 In this Article

 If you have not read your antenatal books properly, then your baby’s diaper usage may startle you.
 If you think that babies poop and pee like adults, then you are highly mistaken.
 The first year after delivery can be an extremely demanding year, where you will be struggling with your baby’s feeding and diaper changing schedule.
-Here in the following article, we will get your facts right and let you know how many diapers your little one will require on a daily basis.
+Here in the following article, we will get your facts right and let you know how many diapers your little one will require daily.
 The aim is not to scare the newbie-parents but to prepare you mentally to deal with your baby’s diaper changing requirements.

-How Many Diapers Should Your Infant Normally Use A Day?
+How Many Diapers Should Your Infant Normally Use a Day?

 We shall acquaint you with the average diaper usage as per the age of your baby in the following paragraphs: